dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

   }
 ```

 So far we have built a client that can be used to retrieve the JWKS and fide the signing key using the value of the `kid` property.
-At this point we have not verified the JWT nor have we extracted the JWT from the request.
+At this point, we have neither verified the JWT nor extracted it from the request.

-> **Note:** as an optimization for production it would be wise to implement a caching mehanism for the JWKS or keys so that each request does not require a call to the JWKS endpoint.
+> **Note:** As an optimization for production it would be wise to implement a caching mechanism for the JWKS or keys so that each request does not require a call to the JWKS endpoint.

 ## Creating a Signing Secret Wrapper

 Before we move on to processing the JWT we want to create a quick wrapper for the `JwksClient` that returns a method that will eventually hand off the key we need to verify the JWT.
-Ths class is a bit specific to the node async model, however it is necessary for the final step when we tie together the final middleware.
+This class is a bit specific to the node async model, however it is necessary for the final step when we tie together the final middleware.

 ```javascript
 /**